Toronto Police Service: Fleet

 Police cars, known locally as scout cars, are the standard equipment used by Toronto Police officers for transportation.
-The vehicles are equipped with a combination of a rotator and LED lightbar.
+The vehicles are equipped with a combination of a rotator and an LED lightbar.
 The vehicles are numbered according to their division and car number.
 For example, 3322 represents that the vehicle is from the 33 Division, and the following 22 is the vehicle designation number.

-The current design since August 2017 is partly dark grey, with white doors with black text that says "TORONTO POLICE".
+The current design, since August 2017, is partly dark grey, with white doors with black text that says "TORONTO POLICE".
 Briefly, the design was entirely dark grey, with white lettering.
 The cars were redesigned following public controversy over their low visibility and "militaristic styling".
 An earlier design sometimes still seen is a white base with red and blue markings, and stealth vehicles are grey with reflective markings.
 Some fleets, such as parking enforcement, special constables, and court services, still use the pre-2017 white/red/blue livery and have not been updated as of 2022.
 Some of the photos in this section show this former color scheme.
 The previous scheme was a yellow base with blue lettering.